 This disease’s early signs and symptoms include fever, headache, fatigue, swollen lymph nodes, and rashes.
 If left untreated, the disease precipitates into a later stage, including severe headaches, nerve pain, facial palsy, dizziness, shortness of breath, and tingling in hands and feet.

 Ticks cannot be avoided, but proper precautions can be taken to overcome such illnesses.
 Ensure your safety by finding the best mosquito control in your area as well as before going outdoors.
 Check your clothing after coming from adventures.
 Tumble dry clothes on high heat for 10-15 minutes or wash them with hot water.
 Hot water is known to kill ticks immediately.

 In addition to this, examine your pets.
 Most of the ticks spread from pets.
 Bath them daily with hot water and get vaccinated.

-Tularemia, which is also called deer fly fever or rabbit fever, is another rampant disease in tick-borne illnesses.
+Tularemia, also called deer fly fever or rabbit fever, is another rampant disease in tick-borne illnesses.
 It can infect both animals and people and is caused by deer fly bites.